mrklees/mrklees.github.io/_pages/lilac-anima.md

 ## Who is Lilac?

 Lilac is a fire dancer and burlesque performer stunning audiances with her graceful flow.
-Lilac has spent the last two years in the Seattle fire scene and regularly performs in Seattle art events and festivals.
+She has spent the last two years in the Seattle juggling scene and regularly performs in Seattle art events and festivals.
 She is also a cast member of Haus Anima NeoBurlesque & Variety Show performing a sexy fusion of poi and burlesque.

 ## Contact Us